EthanMW2000/EthanMW2000/README.md

 ### About Me

-- Software Engineer at Staffwise 🏙
+- Software Engineer at Invista | Koch Industries 🏙
 - Expected to graduate Fall 2023 from Wichita State University with a Bachelors in Computer Science 📜
 - Experienced with Web and Mobile apps 🖥
 - Currently Working on Mobile apps in Swift 📱